Daddiezion/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to file hello
+script execute permission to owner, group owner,read permission to others, to file hello.